-Over time, the effects of pregnancy, nursing, weight changes, gravity and a normal loss of skin elasticity can result in droopy, saggy breasts.
+Over time, the effects of pregnancy, nursing, weight changes, gravity, and a normal loss of skin elasticity can result in droopy, saggy breasts.
 This loss of volume leaves the breasts “deflated”.
-Women who see these changes in their breasts and are interested in more youthful, firmer, possibly fuller breasts will consider a breast lift.
+Women who see these changes in their breasts and are interested in a more youthful, firmer, and possibly fuller appearance will consider a breast lift.

 Most patients experience minimal discomfort, which is relieved with prescription medications.
 Most women are back to most activities within 7 to 10 days, unrestricted activity within 4 to 6 weeks, and return to work in 1 to 2 weeks.